1. An aside on analysis

 Let $l$ :

-In Figure 9.2 is illustrates in dashed line the linear transformation of a shape.
-The transformation is in that case a stretching.
+Figure 9.2 illustrates in dashed lines the linear transformation of a shape.
+The transformation is in that case a stretching (also called scaling).

 Let’s define a linear transformation of your own and observe the result !